'Denying the known truth' leads to absurdity, spiritual and mental blindness

 However, in many cases, the damage caused by such absurd claims is unlikely to be mitigated by arguments and reason.

-Of those who are genuinely perplexed, many are ill-equipped for our current situation, and make decisions based on fear and scruples, and on what appears to be the safest course rather than on what is true.
-Such timid souls may be nearly impervious to reason.
+Of those who are perplexed, many are ill-equipped for our current situation, and they make decisions based on fear and scruples, and on what appears to be the safest course rather than on what is true.
+Such timid souls can be nearly impervious to reason.

-Other victims of the “post-trad” ideas have already decided that they have had enough of the traditional practice of the Roman Catholic religion.
-Those who have so decided have basically already left the Church in their hearts.
+Other victims of the “post-trad” ideas have already decided that they have had enough of the traditional practice of the Roman Catholic religion anyway.
+Those who have so decided, have basically already left the Church in their hearts.
 Arguments and reason are of little avail when someone has already set his mind to such a decision.
 (Although we should never discount the effects of grace.)

-But how should we respond to those actually making such arguments?
+But how should we respond to the actual architects of these absurd arguments?

 Another approach

-Let us repeat that the idea that the traditionalist resistance to Vatican II is the Great Apostasy is absurd nonsense – as is much of what the post-trad lobby produces.
+Let us repeat that their claim – that the traditionalist resistance to Vatican II is the Great Apostasy – is absurd nonsense, as is much of what the post-trad lobby produces.

-Some ideas current online are so absurd that arguing against them is probably a waste of time.
+Some ideas online are so absurd, that arguing against them is probably a waste of time.
 It may be better simply to laugh at those who are making such absurd claims, or to dismiss them as follows:

 My good man, you are denying the known truth.
 Such arguments are perverse.
 You have gone very wrong, and you may end up with even worse absurdity if you do not turn around now.